Before buying an electric scooter, most people will have a lot of questions. I sure did.

 Still, for people on the heavier side, it’s always best to get a scooter with as much weight capacity as possible.
 Check out the guide for scooters for heavy adults if you want to learn more.

 Can kids use electric scooters?

-As long as the age of the rider fits the age requirement for electric scooters in the specific country, a child can ride an electric scooter.
-There are scooters produced especially for children, and they are smaller in size and power, and have specific handlebar heights for different ages.
+As long as the age of the rider fits the age requirement for electric scooters in a specific country, a child can ride an electric scooter.
+Scooters for children are smaller in size and power, and have specific handlebar heights for different ages.

 How to store your electric scooter?

 Follow these tips to store your electric scooter properly: